AetherialMist/JavaLearning/chapter-001/lesson-003/README.md

 In this lesson, you learned about:

 * Declaring variables
+* Changing variables after they have been declared
 * Using existing variables to create/set new or existing variable
+* Printing variables

 ## Next Steps